i Overview of the legal framework for arbitration in Kenya

 The courts have also found that such interim measures take different forms and go under different names.
 However, whatever their description, they are intended in principle to operate as holding orders, pending the outcome of the arbitral proceedings.
 The making of interim measures was never intended to anticipate litigation.

 v Setting aside of arbitral awards by the courts in Kenya

-The Arbitration Act prescribes limited scope for the courts in Kenya to set aside an arbitral award.
+Section 35 of the Arbitration Act prescribes limited scope for the courts in Kenya to set aside an arbitral award.
 An arbitral award may only be set aside if one or more of the following grounds are proved, namely:

 - incapacity of a party;

-- invalidity of an agreement;
+- invalidity of the arbitration agreement;

 - where an arbitrator exceeds the scope of his or her reference;